-Fused Deposition Modeling (FDM) and Stereolithography (SLA) are the go-to 3D printing methods for professionals and hobbyists alike, offering considerable design flexibility for prototyping, general part fabrication and short-run manufacturing.
+There are many 3D printing processes, but Fused Deposition Modeling (FDM) and Stereolithography (SLA) are the go-to 3D printing methods for professionals and hobbyists alike, offering considerable design flexibility for prototyping, general part fabrication and short-run manufacturing.
 Both are capable of producing similar part results, but details will always matter when choosing the best 3D process and material for the job.

 In FDM, melted thermoplastic is extruded onto a build platform, fusing layer on top of layer, until a 3D shape takes form.
 FDM filaments range from biodegradable PLA plastic to tough, impact-resistant Kevlar reinforcement, making it extremely versatile for everything from prototypes to industrial tools and fixtures.